Skip to main content

 Good: I appreciate the time you and the team invested.
 Too much: several sentences apologizing for making the decision difficult.

-If you respect the employer, leave the door open lightly.
-Avoid promises you do not mean, but keep the final impression calm and professional.
+If you respect the employer, you can leave the door open, but do so lightly.
+Avoid making promises you do not mean, and keep the final impression calm and professional.

 See how it sounds